Weight training arms to develop biceps size is not as complicated as you might think.

 The inside, or (short head) of the bicep is naturally the most developed, strongest and most actively used part of the biceps muscle, from birth in both men and women.

 With that said: the biceps can articulate somewhat because: the hands and wrist have a wide range of movement.

-Some added effort should always be given to the (outside) of the biceps as this part is weak in most lifters.
+Added effort should always be given to the (outside) of the biceps as this part is often weak in most lifters.
 This can be accomplished in exercises like: hammer or reverse curls.

 The three different positions for elbow placement when you’re weight training arms to increase bicep size and shape are...